Antiz96/arch-update/README.md

 ### DESCRIPTION

-A (.desktop) clickeable icon that automatically changes to act as a pacman update notifier/applier, easy to integrate with any DE/WM, docks, launch bars or app menus.
+An update notifier/applier for Arch Linux that assists you with important pre/post update tasks which includes a (.desktop) clickeable icon that can easily be integrated with any DE/WM, dock, status/launch bar or app menu.
-Optionnal support for AUR package updates (through [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru)) and desktop notifications.
+Optionnal support for AUR package updates (through [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru)) and desktop notifications (through [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/)).

 ### OPTIONS

 If no option is passed, perform the main update function: Check for available updates and print the list of packages available for update, then ask for the user's confirmation to proceed with the installation (`pacman -Syu`).
 It also supports AUR package updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
+Once the update has been successfully performed, check for pacnew/pacsave files and, if there are, launch `pacdiff` to manage them.
 The update function is launched when you click on the (.desktop) icon.

 #### -c, --check

-Check for available updates and change the (.desktop) icon if there are.
+Check for available updates and change the (.desktop) icon accordingly if there are.
-It sends a desktop notification if [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/) is installed.
+It sends a desktop notification containing the number of available update if [libnotify](https://archlinux.org/packages/extra/x86_64/libnotify/) is installed.
 It supports AUR package updates if [yay](https://aur.archlinux.org/packages/yay) or [paru](https://aur.archlinux.org/packages/paru) is installed.
 The `--check` option is automatically launched at boot and then once every hour if you enabled the `systemd.timer` with the following command:
 ```